IlyaPrusakou/CDSClassification/README.md

 6 **Transactional**

 Supports transactional use cases.
-Often associated with data modification or interactions in SAP’s transactional scenarios.
+Supports transactional use cases.
+Often used for modelling business objects(e.g. **RAP objects**) and associated with data modification or interactions in SAP’s transactional scenarios.

 ### CDS Purpose